-- in defining the "positive economy" universe, which de facto excludes business sectors that have the biggest negative impact on climate change, and selects those business sectors that are favourable to the energy transition; - in companies' ESG research by integrating climate change in sectors in which this constitutes a material issue.

-Meanwhile, the fund applies the OFI Group's policy on investing in thermal coal-related companies.
+- in defining the "positive economy" universe, which de facto excludes business sectors that have the biggest negative impact on climate change, and selects those business sectors that are favourable to the energy transition; - in companies' ESG research by integrating climate change in sectors in which this constitutes a material issue. - Meanwhile, the fund applies the OFI Group's exclusion policy: full exclusion of thermal coal by 2030 and the OFI's Investment policy oil an gaz: OFI Asset Management wishes to gradually scale back its investments in unconventional gas and oil extraction companies and is aiming for full exclusion of the oil industry by 2050.